 Hello and thank you for visiting my blog!
 Pull up a chair and relax 🙂 My name’s Amanda Fairchild and I live in the West Midlands of England with one cat and a huge, aggressive Inner Critic.

 Partly thanks to my Inner Critic, I’m good at avoiding things.
 Editing my novel, mainly, but I’m also excellent at avoiding exercise, gardening and household chores.

 Despite this, I started this blog to share my bits and bobs of writing and pass on my thoughts on the writing process itself… Nurturing imagination, outlining, motivation, character development, plot… And resistance, or the dreaded writer’s block.
-Perhaps my sage advice and sparkling bons mots will inspire thousands – or not.
+Perhaps my sage advice and sparkling bons mots will inspire others – or not.
 But at least one day I can look back and see how far I’ve come. 🙂

 I’ll always follow back blogs on the following subjects:

 - anything about creative writing / novel writing / writing advice / your writing journey

 - any blog about depression, anxiety or loneliness